snwfog/ppedit/README.md

  - Open the tests.html file on a browser to run and see the results of the tests.
 Clear your browser cache and refresh your page to run the tests again.

   - You can also run the `compileCoffee.sh` file to generate the ppedit.js and the ppedit-test.js in one command.

+  - Check the file `CAPTemplate.coffee` to find out how to write a ppedit jasmine test suite.

 ##Third Party Librairies Used